New York Songlines: Bleecker Street

 Bleecker Street Bar by Rafael Chamorro, on Flickr

 58 (corner): Bleecker Street Bar.
 Note that the address is the same as the grocery across Crosby.
 The building was once owned by Franklin Roosevelt's great-great-grandfather.
-The NOHO Star by drpritch, on Flickr

-54 (corner): Noho Star, eclectic restaurant that helped popularize the term "Noho" for the area north of Houston.
+54 (corner): Was Noho Star, eclectic restaurant that helped popularize the term "Noho" for the area north of Houston.
 A hangout for the Harper's staff.

 B